Learning Generalizable 3D Medical Image Representations from Mask-Guided Self-Supervision¶

 Loss & Training¶

-- Loss function: \(\mathcal{L}_{Seg} = \mathcal{L}_{Dice}(\hat{y}_q, y_q) + \mathcal{L}_{BCE}(\hat{y}_q, y_q)\), jointly optimizing Dice Loss and binary cross-entropy.
+- Loss Function: \(\mathcal{L}_{Seg} = \mathcal{L}_{Dice}(\hat{y}_q, y_q) + \mathcal{L}_{BCE}(\hat{y}_q, y_q)\), jointly optimizing Dice Loss and Binary Cross Entropy.

-- Default backbone: 3D ResUNet.
+- Backbone: Default is 3D ResUNet.

-- Pretraining scale: Ranges from small-scale (single dataset, 20–200 scans) to large-scale (5K multi-modal CT/MRI/PET volumes across 12 datasets).
+- Pre-training Scale: From small-scale (20-200 scans) to large-scale (5K multimodal CT/MRI/PET volumes across 12 datasets).

 Key Experimental Results¶